 Here’s a five-step process for creating corporate partnerships.

-Before you start engaging with companies you want to be clear on the BIG REASON WHY (BRW) you want to partner with them.
-What’s your charity’s goal and how could corporate partnerships help you achieve it?
+Before you start engaging with companies you want to be clear on your purose or the BIG REASON WHY (BRW) you want to partner with them.
+What’s your the goal of your non-profit organization and how could corporate partnerships help you achieve it?

 This BRW should be emotive, brave and inspiring.
 For example, a hospice’s BRW could be, “In the next two years we will double the number of people we support so they can live their lives with dignity and peace.”

 It’s important to be clear on your BRW from the start.
 By expressing it you will help create a deeper connection with corporate prospects, which will mean you secure more and bigger corporate partnerships.

 Identifying your target companies will help you secure the partners that you want because they will deliver for your beneficiaries.
 It will also give you more focus so you don’t waste your time on companies that aren’t a very good fit for your charity.

 You should aim to create a list of your top 20 corporate prospects for your charity.
 This will probably mean that you start with a long-list of between 50 and 80 companies.
 I suggest you look at three criteria for identifying your top prospects: